misterwes/wbr_portfolio/_posts/2025-11-25-locating-crash-corridors.md

 categories: [mapping]
 ---

+This project began with several years of crash data from the Texas Crash Resource Information System (CRIS), filtered and processed to derive a dataframe of crashes in the San Antonio metro region in which one or more pedestrians was involved.

+Once that initial inquiry was made and the data processed, I wanted to use it to identify corridors with higher numbers of incidents involving pedestrians and cars.
+That effort is described here.

 I used some code to take the pedestrian crash points and highlight the corridor segments.
 Instead of drawing an arbitrary hexagon grid to find crash clusters, I used the data points themselves to indicate the linear pattern from which we can identify problem corridors where multiple pedestrians are hurt over time.
 That looks like these:

 <figure style="margin: 2rem 0; text-align: center;">